Step-by-Step Guide to a Messianic Sabbath

 The Kiddush

 The Kiddush reminds us why we’re doing what we’re doing.
 It incorporates verses from Genesis that discuss the Sabbath, as well as a blessing over the wine and thanking God for choosing and sanctifying the nation of Israel.
-It’s traditionally said by the man of the house.
+The man of the house traditionally says it.

-The one saying the Kiddush holds the cup of wine up while reciting the Kiddush.
-After the Kiddush is said, each of the participants can either take a drink from a single kiddush cup or from their own wine/juice glasses.
+The person saying the Kiddush holds the cup of wine up while reciting it.
+After the Kiddush is said, each participant can either take a drink from a single Kiddush cup or their own wine/juice glasses.

 And it was evening and it was morning, the sixth day.
 And the heavens and the earth and all their hosts were completed.
 And God finished by the Seventh Day His work which He had done, and He rested on the Seventh Day from all His work which He had done.
 And God blessed the Seventh Day and made it holy, for on it He rested from all His work which God created to function.